 The Programs Committee (PC) is a standing committee of the University Curriculum Council (UCC), as established by the Ohio University Faculty Senate.
 “The Program Committee is concerned with addition, and first follow-up of new programs, as well as deletion, relocation, and changes in existing academic programs, degrees, master curriculum file prefixes, and major codes,” (Faculty Handbook VII.B.7.).

 PC recommends approval to UCC all new and revised academic programs (certificates, minors, and undergraduate and graduate degrees) that are documented on Ohio University’s official transcripts.

+Per UCC resolution,

+Any university credential bearing the term DEGREE, MAJOR, MINOR, or CERTIFICATE must follow program requirement policies outlined in this manual.

+Use of the term DEGREE, MAJOR, MINOR, or CERTIFICATE for university or university-sponsored training or credentialing that do not meet UCC program requirements is strictly prohibited.

+University or university-sponsored training or credentialing that do not meet program requirements may choose to use alternative terms such as training, badge, or micro-credential.

+Use of third-party certifications as a component of academic, co-curricular, extra-curricular, or professional development learning and training are permitted.

 Ohio University Review Levels (in order)